 Scotland.
 Green, rolling hills, fields rife with lavender thistles, and the Braveheart theme, floating on the breeze.
-If you are lucky enough to visit this magical country, you may encounter all of these idyllic elements.
+If you are lucky enough to study abroad in Scotland, you may encounter all of these idyllic elements.
 If you are blessed enough to spend an entire year in the land ‘o the Scots, this list will ensure that you have the full Scottish experience.
 This guide includes twelve ‘Must-Do’s’ for visiting Scotland--one for each month of the year.
-So no matter how long you are traveling in Bonnie Scotland, or when you plan to visit, you can experience something memorable, unique, and authentically Scottish.
+So no matter how long you are studying in Scotland, or when you plan to time your study abroad program, you can experience something memorable, unique, and authentically Scottish.

 This month in Scotland will be a bear, weather-wise, so the best bet is to seek out indoor activities.
 This would be the perfect month in which to book a weekend stay at a cozy, wee Highland inn--also a great romantic option for celebrating St. Valentine’s Day!
 You don’t have to venture far into the Highlands for great lodging; the picturesque Ballachulish Hotel is just a 2-hour drive north of Glasgow.
 Situated on the shores of Loch Linnhe, the Ballachulish hotel boasts gorgeous views and a warm, welcoming atmosphere.
 Be prepared for a bagpiper to sound the alarm for your dinner; the tune echoes throughout the inn promptly at 6 o’clock.